Burbano-Lab/wheat-clonal-linage/01_Monsteplex_Analyses.md

 ## Identification of the genomic location of the 84 diagnostic SNPs in the *M. oryzae* B71 reference genome

-We used *blastn* to align the the 84 SNPs and their sorrounding regions to the B71 reference genome and subsequently identify the exact genomic coordinates of all 84 SNPs.
+We used *blastn* to align the the 84 SNPs and their surrounding regions to the B71 reference genome and subsequently identify the exact genomic coordinates of all 84 SNPs.
 First, we indexed the B71 reference genome with *makeblastdb*
 ```bash
 makeblastdb -dbtype nucl -in B71.fa -out B71